redpanda-data/connect/docs/inputs/README.md

 Creates a websocket connection, where payloads received on the socket are passed through the pipeline as a batch of one message.

+You may specify an optional `ws_welcome_message`, which is a static payload to be sent to all clients once a websocket connection is first established.

+It's also possible to specify a `ws_rate_limit_message`, which is a static payload to be sent to clients that have triggered the servers rate limit.

 ### Metadata